 If you have been selling online awhile, then you know the benefits of being on page one of Google.

-While the top result on Google tends to have a click-through rate above 20%, the drop off is steep—falling below 1.5% for anything after the first page.
-It doesn’t matter if you’re searching on a desktop or a mobile device—the search ranking and click-through rates fall-off a cliff the further you get from that first page.
+While the top result on Google tends to have a click-through rate above 20%, anything after the first page falls below 1.5%—a steep drop-off—whether on desktop or a mobile device.

 Your potential customers have to go somewhere to shop.
 If they are not purchasing with you, then they’re likely buying from Amazon or going to your competition instead.